Guidelines for confirmation of candidature - higher degree by research

 If the candidate is 'Not confirmed' the Panel will provide a written report outlining the reasons for its decision.

-The Panel Report will be provided to RHDC via Research Services.
+The Panel Report will be provided to RHDC via the Graduate Research School.

 Feedback will be provided to the candidate within five business days of the Confirmation.
-Feedback should contain;
+Feedback should contain the Panel's recommendation to the RHDC of either

 In cases where conditions are set, including a recommendation that the candidate be required to re-present either the written proposal and/or the oral presentation for confirmation, the feedback will include details of what needs to be addressed, scheduling and the next step in the confirmation process.